Alternhuman/deployer/doc/source/manual/logger.rst

 The `Logger` tab outputs the commands during the deployment.
 Each node has a subtab with a window per process.
 Clicking on the button stops the execution.

+Here's the output of the command issued in the :doc:`deployer` section:

 .. image:: ../img/logger-deployer.*
     :align: center

 The shell tab
 -------------